AntonioPedro07/YoloFaster_Rcnn-Detection/README.md

 # License

-YoloFaster_Rcnn-Detection itself is released under the MIT License (refer to the LICENSE file for details).
+YoloFaster_Rcnn-Detection itself is released under the MIT License, see the [LICENSE](https://github.com/AntonioPedro07/YoloFaster_Rcnn-Detection/blob/main/README.md) file for moredetails.
 Portions of the code are borrowed and given by [pmdtechnologies](https://github.com/pmdtechnologies/SampleYOLO) and from their [RoyaleSDK](https://pmdtec.com/en/download-sdk/)